Module 2: Preventive health care and health surveillance

 Watch This

-Each shelter has to do an evaluation of its resources and how to best apply them to meet their mission.
-Sometimes skipping FeLV/FIV testing of healthy cats and kittens and accepting the risk of adoption of infected cats is the best match for the available resources.
+The bottom line is that each shelter has to do an evaluation of its resources and how to best apply them to meet their mission.
+Sometimes skipping FeLV/FIV testing of individually housed healthy cats and kittens and accepting the risk of adoption of infected cats is the best match for the available resources.
 In other shelters, it is more efficient to test all cats as part of their intake processing.
-Still other shelters offer FeLV/FIV testing for an extra fee if a potential adopter requests it before accepting the cat.
+Still other shelters offer FeLV/FIV testing for an extra fee if a potential adopter requests it before accepting the cat, especially if they have other cats at home.